Murder of Danielle van Dam: David Westerfield

 Law enforcement officials interviewed the van Dams' neighbors the Saturday morning of Danielle's disappearance, and discovered that one neighbor, David Westerfield, was not at home.

-Westerfield (born February 25, 1952), 49 years old at the time, was self-employed as an engineer and held several patents for medical devices.
+Westerfield (born February 25, 1952), was a 49-year-old self-employed engineer at the time and held several patents for medical devices.

 Westerfield graduated from James Madison High School.
 He had no criminal record at the time, and was a divorced father of two college students.
-He lived two houses away from the van Dams, and owned a luxury motorhome.
+Westerfield lived two doors down from the van Dams and owned a luxury motorhome.

-About three days before Danielle's disappearance, Danielle and Brenda sold Girl Scout Cookies to Westerfield, who invited them into his home.
+A few days before Danielle's disappearance, Danielle and Brenda sold Girl Scout Cookies to Westerfield, who invited them into his home.
 Brenda asked to see his kitchen because she noticed it was being remodeled when they sold cookies to him the previous year.

 On Saturday morning, Westerfield fetched his motor home from another part of town, stocked it with supplies, and left home at 9:50, minutes after Brenda called 911 to report Danielle missing.
-Westerfield later told police that he had driven around the desert and the beach in his motor home, and had stayed at a beach campground: this was later confirmed by witnesses, cell phone records, gas receipts and credit card records.
-Westerfield said he had intended to go to the desert, but realized he had forgotten his wallet, so instead he drove to the campground at Silver Strand State Beach.
-He paid in advance for a two-night stay.
-However, he decided the weather was too cold, so returned home to look for his wallet, after which he went to the desert.
-A witness at Silver Strand later testified he saw Westerfield pull out his wallet while at the campground.
-He drove to the desert, where he got stuck in the sand on Sunday morning about a quarter mile off the road and needed help from a tow truck to get free.
+Westerfield later told police that he had driven around the desert and the beach in his motor home, and had stayed at a beach campground: this was later confirmed by witnesses, cell phone records, gas receipts, and credit card records.
+Westerfield said that he had intended to go to the desert, but realized he had forgotten his wallet, so Westerfield drove to the campground at Silver Strand State Beach instead.
+He paid in advance for a two-night stay, but Westerfield decided the weather was too cold, so he returned home to look for his wallet, after which he went to the desert.
+A witness at Silver Strand later testified that he saw Westerfield pull out his wallet while at the campground.
+Westerfield drove to the desert, where he got stuck in the sand on Sunday morning about a quarter mile off the road and needed help from a tow truck to get free.

 On his way home on Monday morning, a sleepy-looking and bare-footed Westerfield stopped at his regular dry cleaners and dropped off two comforters, two pillow covers, and a jacket that would later yield traces of Danielle's blood.
-When law enforcement first interviewed Westerfield, he did not mention going to the dry cleaners, although he detailed almost every other stop on his outing.
+When law enforcement first interviewed Westerfield, he did not mention going to the dry cleaners, although Westerfield detailed almost every other stop on his outing.

-Law enforcement placed Westerfield under 24-hour surveillance on February 4, noting that he had given his RV a cleaning when he returned from his trip, although he maintained it was normal for him to do so.
+Law enforcement placed Westerfield under 24-hour surveillance on February 4, noting that he had given his RV a cleaning when he returned from his trip, although Westerfield maintained it was normal for him to do so.
 His motorhome, SUV, and other property was impounded for testing on February 5.

-Westerfield stated he did not know where Danielle was, but said he had been at the same bar Brenda had been to that Friday night, which Brenda confirmed.
+Westerfield stated that he did not know where Danielle was, but he said that he had been at the same bar Brenda had been to that Friday night, which Brenda confirmed.